Brightify/Cuckoo/README.md

 #### Parameter matchers

-As parameters of methods in stubbing and verification you can use either basic value types or parameter matchers.
+As parameters of methods in stubbing and verification you can use objects which conform to `Matchable` protocol.

-Value types which can be used directly are:
+These basic values are extended to conform to `Matchable`:

 * `Bool`
 * `Int`